-- a) Fulfilled all of the membership requirements as described in Section I, and - b) Submitted an academic eligibility form for its athletes that proves they are eligible to compete as described in Section II.
+- a.
+Fulfilled all of the membership requirements as described in Section 1; and - b.
+Submitted an academic eligibility form for its athletes proving that they are eligible to compete as described in Section 2.

 Transitional NCTTA members that satisfy these requirements will be considered official teams; however, transitional schools cannot qualify teams to the Championships.
+Provisional NCTTA members or teams on probation are not considered official teams.

-2) Varsity Teams
+4.2 Varsity Teams

-Each school may field one official competing varsity co-ed team (consisting entirely of men or of some men and some women) and one varsity competing Women's team (consisting entirely of women) in NCTTA competitions.
+Each school may field one official competing varsity co-ed team (consisting entirely of men or of some men and some women) and one varsity competing women's team (consisting entirely of women) in NCTTA competitions.

-3) Junior Varsity Teams
+4.3 Junior Varsity Teams